 Types of OCD

 Many articles have been written about OCD.
-However, the majority of the people keeps on associating OCD to people who wash their hands or have the need of organizing or cleaning things.
+However, the majority of the people keeps on associating OCD to people who wash their hands or organise or clean things obsessively.
 However, there are many other kinds of OCD that are as or even more frequent.
 This is why we’re launching this informative campaign about different kinds of OCD.
-The first subject of the series is homosexual OCD (HOCD).
-At IPITIA this is one kinds of OCD we treat most frequently.

 HOCD is one of the most common kinds of OCD.
 However there has been written very little about it.
 It is oftentimes diagnoses erroneously as a repressed homosexuality, which causes an even higher level of angst in the people who suffer from it.
 Many clients are surprised to hear that there are more people who suffer from homosexual OCD and they are especially surprised when we tell them that for the majority of our clients it is the main reason for their visit.
 In this article we will explain what HOCD or Gay OCD is, what causes it, how it affects the lives of those who suffer from it, and how it can be treated.